Sp3rick/GroupHelp/README.md

 -short term:

-    add on usersHandler.js /info command
+    implement /admin command
-    add id-to-tag and tag-to-id translation system (trough logging) add adding/removing role commands (with title if entered) add admin commands and error checking
+    allow to set roles for user that's not in the group add admin commands and error checking
-    add plugin punishments.js to handle punish cancel and punish set/unset commands (/ban /warn etc...) ask double confirm to give an user the "settings" and "roles" (roles management) permission handle "chat_member" event adding/removing automatically from admin list move additional things of main.js on a plugin allow on /perms to change user perms and roles allow to see perms calculation trogh user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms create a panel to set who can use various commands: everyone, role, admin, founder (4 switch buttons for each, for role open another panel)
+    add plugin punishments.js to handle punish cancel and punish set/unset commands (/ban /warn etc...) ask double confirm to give an user the "settings" and "roles" (roles management) permission handle "chat_member" event adding/removing automatically from admin list create a /reload command to refresh chat admins move additional things of main.js on a plugin allow on /perms to change user perms and roles +add it in a button for /info or when a role is set (/free /mod etc..) allow to see perms calculation trogh user perms, then roles by priority, then base group perms, going from left to right (or opposite) add something to allow a group admin to identify all users with special perms create a panel to set who can use various commands: everyone, role, admin, founder (4 switch buttons for each, for role open another panel)